 The Prima Ballerina was an edition of 350, and is 13” high on her base.

 Debbie was an open-edition ballerina standing 12.5” high.
-Part of Ms. Young’s contract with Goebel was that her name would appear in the mold on all her pieces.
+Part of Mrs. Young’s contract with Goebel was that her name would appear in the mold on all her pieces.
 This was something that the Cybis studio never allowed, regardless of who the designer was.

 Another interesting facet is that many of the Goebel pieces appear to have been autographed.
 These are not decals, which brings up the practical question of when and how that was done.
 It makes me wonder if some were ‘signatures by proxy’, as the Cybis studio did with two pieces they connected with Michel Cousteau (see the All at Sea post for the backstory.)
 To make a long story short, although the studio said that the pieces were all signed by Mr. Cousteau, only a small number of them were – the pieces that were sold at a dealer event at which Mr. Cousteau was present.
 All the others were signed by people who worked at the Cybis studio, and the difference in the signatures is readily apparent to anyone who takes the times to compare them.
 Did Goebel do the same thing with their Helen Granger Young line?
 Or did she simply do a very large number of personal appearances at retailer events during 1980 and 1981?